hadas8/messaging-system/README.md

     SECRET_KEY=your_secret_key_here
     DEBUG=True  # Set to False in production

-    # PostgreSQL settings:
+    # PostgreSQL settings (optional):
+    # if you're using PostgreSQL, make sure to modify the DATABASES setting in settings.py and use the code commented out
     DB_NAME=your_db_name
     DB_USER=your_db_user
     DB_PASSWORD=your_db_password
     DB_HOST=your_db_host
     DB_PORT=your_db_port
-  - Alternatively, for local development, you can use SQLite by modifying the DATABASES setting in settings.py and commenting out the PostgreSQL configuration.

 5. **Apply database migrations**
     ```bash